ggneilc/self-statistics/README.md

 Focus on leveling up the true main character in the game of life.
 1. Built-in "XP" and "Quest" systems turn the grind of a caloric deficit into a leveling experience.
 2. Visualize your "Match History" for every lift you've performed since Day 1.
-3. Level up lifts everytime you perform them
+3. Level up lifts everytime you perform them.
 4. Receive real life buffs and debuffs for foods you eat and what you did during the day.

-> Leveling is intrisinc to the amount of data you've inputted; as you level up, you'll unlock more features of the app.
+> Leveling is intrinsic to the amount of data you've inputted; as you level up, you'll unlock more features of the app.

+## Progressive Web App

+This application is designed to be everywhere:
+- Open it on your desktop and get the true analytical glance of everything you have and do.
+- Use it from your phone to make the data input smooth.
+- Setup a tablet in kiosk mode and have your nutrition panel always online and available in your kitchen.

+Its as easy as going to **selfstats.me**

 # Download

+## Mobile Phone Download

+This app is not on traditional app stores, instead you can navigate to our website, **selfstats.me**, and *save the site to the home screen*.
+This will prompt you to install the app and in one click you are all set; it will look, feel, and behave exactly like a native app you got off the app store.

 ## Development Setup